ConveyorLabs/smart-contracts/QSP_Checklist.md

 Severity: 🔵Informational🔵
 ## Description:
 The code has the concept of a `maxBeaconReward` to cap the max beacon reward sent to the executor.
 So whenever the raw `beaconReward` is greater than the `maxBeaconReward`, the executor will get the `maxBeaconReward`.
 However, the implementation will lock the difference between the two in the contract.
+### Resolution Details
+This issue has been resolved by subtracting the `amountOutInWeth` by the beaconReward after the cap has been computer.
+Along with this we decided to remove the maxBeaconReward for all order types except stoplosses.
 ## QSP-19_1
 `TaxedTokenLimitOrderExecution._executeTokenToWethTaxedSingle()`: The function calls the `_executeTokenToWethOrder()` function on L133 and the `_executeTokenToWethOrder() `function will return `uint256(amountOutWeth - (beaconReward + conveyorReward))` (L192) as the `amountOut`.
 The `amountOut` is the final amount transferred to the order's owner.
 Later on L148-150, the raw `beaconReward` is capped to the `maxBeaconReward`.
 The difference will be left and locked in the contract.